JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 When the weekend hit, I was made a trip over to the Computer Center on 32nd Street in Manhattan to browse their wares when I noticed something right when I stepped in the front door: They had an Atari 800 set up to demo a “hot” new game they had: *Megalegs*.

-I walked over to the well organized—but ultimately modest display—and watched as one of the guys from the store played the game.
-Holy shit, it was a *Centipede* clone.
+I walked over to the well organized—but ultimately simple display—and watched as one of the guys from the store played the game.
+Holy shit, it *Megalegs* was a *Centipede* clone!

 The graphics were not as good as the arcade version of *Centipede* but the gameplay seemed 100% the same.